 Bourgeois Bigots are Jesse Clark (Howling Gruel, Bad Magic, WitMatCwtS, Special Students) on drums and myself on keys.
 It’s improvised, like just about everything else I’ve done but with more of a rhythmic bent than most of the other projects.
 We’ve existed for a few years now in Melbourne but the gigs (and practices) have been pretty sporadic to date.
-Our first release is coming out on Albert’s Basement some time around the middle of 2017.
+Our first release came out on Albert’s Basement around the middle of 2017.

 The Drunken Boat are a Melbourne-based duo with Dale Chapman (Blutack, Klunk).
 Between us we play an assortment of instruments and electronic devices.
 Spacey ethno-drone ambience, shit-core rock n’ roll minimalism, spastic noise cacophony and just about every other combination of those words you can think of.
 We have a Bandcamp here.